This story starts with Where Our Atoms Came From (Part 1).

 The end of the road?

 What will follow is an era of black holes.
-All matter, including your old atoms, will either be consumed by them or flung into deep space from their gravity.
+All matter, including your old atoms, will either be consumed by them or flung into deep space by their gravity.

-After countless ages, where the time scales are so long that time begins to lose its significance, even the black holes disappear, evaporating into nothing but radiation.
+After countless ages, where the time scales are so long that the eras of stars and planets that preceded it begin to look like a momentary blip, even the black holes disappear by evaporating into nothing but radiation.

-This is the end of the line of what scientists know will happen for sure.
+This is the end of what scientists know will happen for sure.